ThreeMammals/Ocelot/docs/features/ratelimiting.rst

   **Note 2**: The string values for the ``Period`` and ``Wait`` options must contain a floating-point number followed by one of the supported time units: 'ms', 's', 'm', 'h', or 'd'.
   If no unit is specified, the value defaults to milliseconds.
 For example, "333.5" is interpreted as 333 milliseconds and 500 microseconds (equivalent to "333.5ms").
   The floating-point component may be omitted; for example, "10.0s" is equivalent to "10s".
-  These values are parsed dynamically at runtime, so there is no early fluent validation of the options in `ocelot.json`_ when the Ocelot app starts.
+  These values are parsed dynamically at runtime, so the required ``Period`` option in `ocelot.json`_ is validated early through fluent validation when the Ocelot app starts.
   If an invalid value is provided, the *Rate Limiting* middleware will throw a ``FormatException``, which is logged accordingly.

 .. _rl-deprecated-options: